2E0PGS/2E0PGS.github.io/music/psy-trance.md

 ---
-title: Psy Trance
+title: Psychedelic trance
 description: My favourite psy trance albums, singles or performances
 nav: false
 ---

 {% include main-template.md %}

-# Psychedelic Trance
+# Psychedelic trance

-Most of my psy trance interest is from Goa Trance.
+Most of my psychedelic trance interest is from Goa trance.
 Which originates from Goa in India.
 Psychedelic drug use, ancient Asian musical instruments and religious practices of deep meditation!

 ## List of my favourite albums, singles or performances